cuppa-joe/dsame/README.md

 ###External Commands

 The `call` option runs an external program, script/batch file for each alert.
 The `command` option defines the command string sent to that program, script or batch file, or to standard output if the `call` option is omitted.
+Be sure to include and escape quotation marks as needed.
 The following variables can be used in command strings.

 ####Command Variables